 In California, the first Lightning Electric vehicles will be deployed by XPO Sales, Inc. for the LAX Wingate Hotel in Los Angeles.

 The all-electric Lightning product features state-of-the-art, liquid-cooled lithium ion batteries from volume-ready world-class battery suppliers.
 The batteries can be fast-charged in 30 minutes for the 50-mile version and 60 minutes for the 100-mile version.
 Depending on battery option and drive cycle, Lightning Electric has a payload capacity of up to 4,000 pounds.

 About Lightning Systems

-Lightning Systems, a leader in zero-emissions drivetrains for fleets around the world, is a fast-growing company headquartered in Loveland, Colorado.
-The company offers products to support commercial and government fleets, including the Lightning Electric, a zero-emissions full-electric fleet vehicle drivetrain, with a hydrogen fuel-cell option; Lightning Analytics, a cloud-based analytics system for fleet vehicles; and Lightning Hybrid, a hydraulic hybrid energy recovery system for heavy-duty vehicles.
+Lightning Systems, a leader in zero emission drivetrains for fleets around the world, is a fast-growing company headquartered in Loveland, Colorado.
+The company offers products to support commercial and government fleets, including the Lightning Electric, a zero emission full-electric fleet vehicle drivetrain, with a hydrogen fuel-cell option; Lightning Analytics, a cloud-based analytics system for fleet vehicles; and Lightning Hybrid, a hydraulic hybrid energy recovery system for heavy-duty vehicles.
 To learn more, visit www.lightningsystems.com.